-If you become delinquent, that is, several months late on a payment for anything from a phone bill to a credit card or a medical bill, the original creditor can place your account in “collection” status.
-At that point, the original creditor will use a debt collector to collect any monies outstanding that they believe you owe.
+If you become delinquent, that is, several months late on a payment for anything from a phone bill to a credit card or a medical bill, the original creditor can charge-off your debt and transfer the outstanding balance to a collection agency to retrieve any monies you owe.
+This generally happens after six months of non-payment.

-If a collection shows up on your credit report, your credit score will likely drop 20-50 points or more, depending on your overall credit history and depth, and other related factors.
-At this point you need to make an intelligent decision.
-Should you pay the collection or dispute it (how to dispute credit report)?
+If a collection shows up on your credit report, your credit score will likely drop 20-50 points or potentially much more, depending on your overall credit history and depth, and other related factors.
+At that point you need to make an intelligent decision.
+Should you pay the collection or dispute it?

 Do You Owe the Debt Being Requested?

 If they can’t provide the proper documentation, you will be able to dispute the claim and the credit bureaus should remove the collection from your credit report.
-If they are indeed able to provide legitimate documentation, you may want to pay the debt before it becomes a charge-off, a more severe credit derogatory.
+If they are indeed able to provide legitimate documentation, you may want to work out a deal to pay the debt before things get any worse.

 What to Expect?